maxtkc/mvths-wiki/docs/019-buttons.rst

 Above are two examples of the same circuit.
 On the left the switch is open and on the right the switch is closed.
-When the switch is open, the circuit produces a voltage level of 0 Volts or LOW as represented in your code.
-When the switch is closed, the circuit produces 5 Volts or HIGH as represented in your code.
+When the switch is open, the circuit produces a voltage level of 0 Volts at the point labeled input.
+This is the point between the resistor and the switch.

-The value of 0 Volts or 5 Volts is measured at the line of the diagram labled "input" or where the wire connects the button to the microcontroller.
-Note that voltage is always measured as a potential between two points.
-Most often one point is ground.
-In this case, the voltage is meausred between "input" and ground.
+When the switch is closed, the circuit produces 5 Volts at the point labeled input.

-Note that in diagram on the right (labeled closed switch) even though the input is also tied to GND through a resistor, the voltage is pulled almost completely to 5 Volts.
+IMPORTANT: In diagram on the right (labeled closed switch) even though the input is also tied to GND through a resistor, the voltage is pulled almost completely to 5 Volts.

 Exercise